ptorr-msft/WhichDll/README.md

 # WhichDll
-A simple tool to find which DLL actual contains an API that is exported from an import lib.
-For example, UWP applications typically link against `windowsapp.lib` but this is an "umbrella lib" that contains most of the exports supported by the Windows Store.
+A simple tool to find which DLL actually contains an API that is exported from an import library ("implib").
+For example, UWP applications typically link against `WindowsApp.lib` but this is an "umbrella library" that contains most of the exports supported by the Windows Store, regardless of where they come from.

-Unlike traditional import libs like `kernel32.lib`, there is no matching DLL named `windowsapp.dll`; instead, the APIs are exported by various other DLLs in Windows.
-So for example to statically reference the API `CreateFileFromAppW` from your app, you just link with `windowsapp.lib`.
-But if you wanted to load it dynamically via `LoadLibrary` what DLL would you specify?
+Unlike traditional implibs like `kernel32.lib`, there is no matching DLL named `WindowsApp.dll`; instead, the APIs are exported by various other DLLs in Windows.
+So for example to statically reference the API `CreateFileFromAppW` from your app, you just link with `WindowsApp.lib`.
+But if you wanted to load it dynamically via `LoadLibrary`, which DLL would you specify?

-This tool uses the SDK tool `dumpbin.exe` to find all the exports in an import library and then parses the output to find the desired information.
+`WhichDll` uses the SDK tool `dumpbin.exe` to find all the exports in an implib and then parses the output to find the desired information.
-The tool also maps API Sets with implementation DLLs but that is *only* valid on the machine where the tool was called; two different devices might have different implementation DLLs (based on Device Family, OS Version, etc.) so you should always use the API Set name at runtime.
+The tool also maps API Sets with implementation DLLs but that is *only* valid on the machine where the tool is invoked; two different devices might have different implementation DLLs based on Device Family, OS Version, etc. so you should always use the API Set name at runtime.

-Here's an example output looking for `CreateFileFromAppW` in the default OneCoreUAP library (see below for full syntax):
+Here's an example output looking for `CreateFileFromAppW` in the default OneCoreUAP import library (see below for full syntax):

 ```
 C:\>WhichDll CreateFileFromAppW -nologo